Navigation » List of Schools » Glendale Community College » Accounting » Accounting 101 – Financial Accounting » Spring 2021 » Chapter 9 Quiz

 Question #16

-A Carrying value times the stated interest rate.
+A Face amount times the market interest rate.

 B Face amount times the stated interest rate.